-- In another hand, pickling parts shall not appear to be pickled, If the pipe is soaked in the pickling solution for too short or the concentration of the pickling solution is not enough, the steel will still have thin rust after the pickling or the scale is will be not removed.
+- On the other hand, pickling parts shall not appear to be pickled.
+If the pipe is soaked in the pickling solution for too short or the concentration of the pickling solution is not enough, the steel will still have thin rust after the pickling, or the scale will not be removed.
 Hence, dipping duration matters a lot.

-- Before preparation of acid pickling solution rinse and clean the tank with water, then prepare the above solution freshly.
+- Before the preparation of the acid pickling solution, rinse and clean the tank with water, then prepare the above solution freshly.

 - Use only clean water for solution and rinses.